 - Vitamin D is fat soluble, meaning it is stored in the body, so knowing your levels is important.

-- Vitamin D3 should always be taken in conjunction with vitamin k2 and vitamin A, such as this one Nutricology Vitamin D3 Complete that has all of the necessary co-factors to help it absorb properly.
+- Vitamin D3 should always be taken in conjunction with vitamin k2 and vitamin A, that are co-factors to help it absorb properly.

-- Having your blood levels tested is recommended especially when supplementation is being utilized to be sure that you are reaching optimum levels without concern for toxicity, request a 25-hydroxyvitamin D blood test from your primary care physician.
-Some insurance companies may cover this test if performed by your doctor so check with your health insurance provider in advance.
-If they do not cover it, then look for a Vitamin D Home Test Kit which is much less expensive than a visit to the doctor.
+- Having your blood levels tested is recommended especially when supplementation is being utilized to be sure that you are reaching optimum levels without concern for toxicity, request a vitamin D tet from your primary care physician.
+Some insurance companies may cover this test if performed by your doctor so check with your health insurance provider in advance or find a test kit and check from home.

 Vitamin D and Sun Exposure– Spending a short time in the summer sun (20- 30 minutes) can produce the equivalent of 10,000 IU or more of vitamin D, and our evolutionary ancestors who spent much more time outdoors with less clothing and no sunscreen had much higher levels of vitamin D levels than we typically have now.
 People looking to use the sun for vitamin D manufacturing should have at least 20 minutes of high noon sun exposure, per day, without the use of sunscreens as they will reduce the ability of the body to produce vitamin D by 95%, and most contain harmful chemicals which are absorbed by the skin and may actually promote the development of skin cancer (see the recipe below for a natural sunscreen).
 Yet even with sensible sun exposure many people do not make enough vitamin D, among them, people who have a darker skin tone, those who are overweight or are older, or because clothing is covering the extremities.